MicrosoftDocs/office-docs-powershell/exchange/exchange-ps/exchange/Set-QuarantinePolicy.md

 ### -OrganizationBrandingEnabled
 The OrganizationBrandingEnabled parameter enables or disables organization branding in the end-user quarantine notification messages.
 Valid values are:

 - $true: Organization branding is enabled.
-The default Microsoft logo that's used in end-user spam notifications is replaced by your custom logo.
+The default Microsoft logo that's used in quarantine notifications is replaced by your custom logo.
 Before you do this, you need to follow the instructions in [Customize the Microsoft 365 theme for your organization](https://docs.microsoft.com/microsoft-365/admin/setup/customize-your-organization-theme) to upload your custom logo.
 - $false: Organization branding is disabled.
-The default Microsoft logo is used in end-user spam notifications.
+The default Microsoft logo is used in quarantine notifications.
 This is the default value.

-This setting is available only in the built-in quarantine tag named GlobalDefaultTag that controls global settings.
-To access this quarantine tag, start your command with the following syntax: `Get-QuarantineTag -QuarantineTagType GlobalQuarantineTag | Set-QuarantineTag ...`.
+This setting is available only in the built-in quarantine policy named GlobalDefaultTag that controls global settings.
+To access this quarantine policy, start your command with the following syntax: `Get-QuarantinePolicy -QuarantinePolicyType GlobalQuarantinePolicy | Set-QuarantinePolicy ...`.

 ```yaml
 Type: Boolean